ferranfg/mpl-publisher/readme.txt

 5. Android Amazon Kindle

 == Changelog ==

+= 1.34.0 =
+- Add support for more post types other than post, page and book chapter
+- Testing compatibility with other knowledge base plugins
+- Retesting for WordPress 5.9 and PHP 8.0

 = 1.33.0 =
 - Decrease posts limitation to 50 results to improve performance